zisanfrontend/zisanfrontend/README.md

 - 👋 Hi, I’m Zisanur Haque
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning WordPress
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me - zisanurhaque.com
+- 📫 How to reach me - facebook.com/zisanurhaque

 <!---
 zisanfrontend/zisanfrontend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.